 |Staff Sgt.
 David Bergman|

-Staff Sergeant David Bergman is a native of Oregon.
-He received his Bachelor of Music in percussion performance from the University of North Texas and his Master of Music in percussion performance from Duquesne University.
+Staff Sergeant David Bergman is a native of Beaverton, Oregon.
+He received his Bachelor of Music from the University of North Texas and his Master of Music from Duquesne University.
 He was a graduate student at Cleveland State University before his appointment to the West Point Band, and he was also a student at Music Academy of the West for two summers.
 Staff Sgt.
 Bergman has studied percussion under Ed Stephan, Christopher Deane, Andrew Reamer, Chris Allen, Tommy Igoe, and Tom Freer.
 Staff Sgt.
-Bergman has performed with the Oregon Symphony, Buffalo Philharmonic, West Virginia Symphony, Canton Symphony, and Youngstown Symphony.
-He was a member of the Blue Knights Drum and Bugle Corps in 2000 and the University of North Texas "A-line" Indoor Drumline in 2000.
+Bergman has performed with the Oregon Symphony, Albany Symphony, Buffalo Philharmonic, West Virginia Symphony, Canton Symphony, Youngstown Symphony, and the Hudson Valley Philharmonic.
+He was a snare drummer in the Blue Knights Drum and Bugle Corps as well as the famed University of North Texas "A-line" Indoor Drumline in 2000.
 Staff Sgt.
 Bergman has received numerous awards and scholarships, including winner of the Pittsburgh Concert Society Competition.